browscap/browscap-php/README.md

   - `Full_PHP_BrowscapINI` downloads the full file
 - `file` (optional) the relative path to the local file where the remote content is stored

+### return codes

+- 3: an error occured while checking the cached version
+- 9: an error occured while fetching the remote data
+- 10: an other error occured

 ## convert

 The `convert` command reads a local stored browscap.ini file and writes the contents into a cache.